serenasunyu/Project1-SQL/README.md

 ## Process

-Step 1: Load files into pgAdmin4
+* Step 1: Load CSV files into pgAdmin4
-Step 2: Transform/clean the data, including changing the format of the data, removing any duplicates in the tables, and so on.
+* Step 2: Transform/clean the data, including changing the format of the data, removing any duplicates in the tables, and so on.
-Step 3: Analyze data according to the questions in part 3 & part 4.
+* Step 3: Analyze data according to the questions in part 3 & part 4.
-Step 4: Implement a QA process to validate the transformed data.
+* Step 4: Implement a QA process to validate the transformed data.
 Find the risk areas and validate them by using queries.
-Step 5: Generate ERD schema to give a clear view of the connections among the tables.
+* Step 5: Generate ERD schema to give a clear view of the connections among the tables.

 ## Results
-Based on the given information, I have a general idea about the product name, sku, category, visitid, ordered quantity, price, avenue, city and country.
+Based on the given information, I have a general idea about the product name,  category, ordered quantity, price, avenue, city and country.
 After viewing all the columns and all 5 tables, I got a general idea that which column should be used to build the connection between different tables.
 For example, in question 3 in part 3, in order to get the result, we have to join table products and table all_sessions together through productsku.

 ## Challenge